parflow/parflow/docs/user_manual/source/pfsystem.rst

       pfrun default_single
       pfundist default_single

-The ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-``pfrun command runs ParFlow with the database as it exists at that point in the file.
+The ``pfrun`` command runs ParFlow with the database as it exists at that point in the file.
 The argument is the name to give to the output files (which will normally be the same as the name of the script).
-Advanced users can set up multiple problems within the input script by using different output names.``
+Advanced users can set up multiple problems within the input script by using different output names.

-The ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12
-``pfundist command takes the output files from the ParFlow run and undistributes them.
+The ``pfundist`` command takes the output files from the ParFlow run and undistributes them.
 ParFlow uses a virtual file system which allows files to be distributed across the processors.
-The ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 pfundist takes these files and collapses them into a single file.
-On some machines if you don’t do the ‘#=12 ‘$=12 ‘%=12 ‘&=12 ‘_=12 ‘=̃12 ‘=̂12 pfundist you will see many files after the run.
-Each of these contains the output from a single node; before attempting using them you should undistribute them.``
+The ``pfundist`` takes these files and collapses them into a single file.
+On some machines if you don’t do the ``pfundist`` you will see many files after the run.
+Each of these contains the output from a single node; before attempting using them you should undistribute them.

 Since the input file is a TCL script run it using TCL: